Explorers 2022-2023

 Hungry Hungry Whale Game

-A life size version of the “Hungry Hungry Hippo” game.
-We used 2 scooters and tied to each was a 8 ft. thick braided skipping rope, 75 soft snowballs and mixed into this pile of balls was 1 blue ball (Jonah) and two stuffed toy fish.
-Team Points Awarded = 1 per Snowball, 5 per fish, and 10 points for the blue ball.
+We used 2 scooters and tied to each was a 8 ft. thick braided skipping rope, 2 round laundry baskets, 75 soft snowballs, 1 blue soft ball (Jonah), and two stuffed toy fish.

 Bells: “Who Did Swallow Jonah?”